hakatashi/frequency-counter/README.md

-# Analysis of the Appearence Frequency of Reserved Words in Programming Languages
+# Analysis of the Appearence of Reserved Words in Programming Languages

 ## Sources